evanx/component-validator/README.md

 ```
 where the component is requiring a reference to its supervisor in its `state.`

-Further below, we propose an experimental "implicit class properties" preset, specifically for `state` props.
-In that case, for the sake of terseness, we might prefer certain key dependencies in `state` rather than `state.context.`
+Further below, we discuss an experimental "implicit class properties" transform where `this.` is implicit specifically for our `state` properties.
+In that case, we might prefer certain key dependencies in `state` rather than `state.context.`

 ### Lifecycle functions